 “Doesn’t require much attention.”

 Given its size, cleaning the Jack Russell Terrier is very easy.
-Brush it once a week and bathe as required.
+Brush it once a week and bathe it as required.
 The rough coat needs to be stripped.
-Once a week, the ears and eyes, as well as the oral cavity, will be inspected to ensure that there is no infection or inflammation.
+Once a week, the ears, eyes, and oral cavity will be inspected to ensure no infection or inflammation.

 Health and diseases